CodingItWrong/test_snippets/README.md

 # Usage

-From within a file of the appropriate type, begin to type `describe`, `context`,
+From within a file of the appropriate type, begin to type `describe`, `context`, etc. You should get the option to select the snippet.
+Then you will be able to tab through placeholders to complete them.

 # Installation